dk307/HSPI_UbiquitiMPower/README.md

 Open Menu Item PlugIns->Ubiquiti mPower->Configuration.
 You should see page with Add New Button.

 Click on Add New and enter device details.
-You can set resolution to avoid unnecessary updates to HomeSeer are these devices have high resolution for these values.
+You can set resolution to avoid unnecessary updates to HomeSeer as these devices have high resolution for these values.

 ![Device Details](/asserts/DeviceDetails.png "Device Details")